Karen Guillemin: Honors and awards

 In 2015, Guillemin was named as a Senior Fellow of the Canadian Institute for Advanced Research, Humans & the Microbiome Program.
 In 2016, Guillemin was elected as a fellow of the American Academy of Microbiology.
 She was elected to the American Academy of Arts and Sciences and American Association for the Advancement of Science in 2020.

 Family

-Karen Guillemin is a daughter of MIT math professor Victor Guillemin, a great-niece of deceased MIT electrical-engineering professor Ernst Guillemin, and a niece of deceased street artist Robert Charles Guillemin.
+Karen Guillemin is a daughter of MIT math professor Victor Guillemin, a great-niece of MIT electrical-engineering professor Ernst Guillemin, and a niece of street artist Robert Charles Guillemin.